corrode/corrode.github.io/content/blog/hiring-rust-engineers/index.md

 ## Takeaways

-As a Rust consultant, it's in my best interest to grow the hiring pool for Rust developers: if we want to grow the real-world usage of Rust, we need to get way more developers into the ecosystem.
-There are signs that this is happening, but with some tweaking, the process can be highly accelerated.

 **If you're a hiring manager** don't just look at raw Rust expertise; think outside the box and consider related skills and experience.
 The current hiring market is challenging, with an imbalance between eager developers and limited job opportunities.
 However, this presents a unique opportunity for forward-thinking companies to invest in talent.
 People exceed expectations when given trust and opportunity.

 **If you're a professional Rust developer** looking to improve the situation, work with your hiring manager to help them understand how to hire more Rust devs.
-Perhaps this guide can get you started.
+Perhaps this guide can help you get started.

 Good luck with your Rust hiring process!